EQUiSat: Attitude Control

 EQUiSat used a passive magnetic attitude control system (ACS), which required no reliance on an attitude determination system, no energy drain from torque coils or momentum wheels, and no reliance on the complex algorithms required to de-tumble and stabilize the satellite.
 Two pairs of hysteresis rods were used to impart a torque on the satellite to offset tumbling brought about by launch from the ISS and the antenna deployment.
 These hysteresis rods were not only able to impart a torque, but also dampen the transient response of these tumbles as they do so.
 This will reduce the tumbling over the course of several days.
 The ACS also makes use of a permanent magnet to align EQUiSat with the Earth's magnetic field.
 This kept it pointed towards the surface of the Earth in the northern hemisphere.

 Electronics

 The electronics subsystem tied together all other subsystems to allow the satellite to function properly.
-The electronics subsystem consisted of five custom built PCBs, each of which were physically stacked inside EQUiSat.
+The electronics subsystem consisted of five custom built printed circuit boards (PCBs), each of which were physically stacked inside EQUiSat.
 The five boards were: